cmccorm8/Alt-F4-Pandemic-Game/Status/status4.md

 		When the player enters the collider, the enemy will begin pursuit.
 When the player exits the collider, the enemy will stop pursuit.(\~4 hrs) (CM)

     -   UI:
-        Added a more complex version of the Options part of the menu i.e. included a way to change resolution, tweak with graphical settings as well as volume control. (\~5 hrs)(SM)

-	-   Level:
-	    Made a new level called the market with some illumination elements.  (\~4 hrs)(SM)
+        -    Added a more complex infection rate bar which acts like a Heatlh Bar and changes color based on how much infected the player character is.(\~4 hrs)(SM)
+		-    Added a background and more functionality to the Main Menu.(\~2 hrs)(SM)

     -   Audio:
     	- 	Additional audio implemented. (\~3 hrs)(KO)